shiroryuu/CDDS/README.md

 ## Ideas

 We have completed the project and moved on with other projects.
-Even though we are out of time, we still have plenty of ideas that we wanted to implement, but couldn't do so due to time limit that was alloted to this project.
+Even though we ran out of time, we still had plenty of ideas that we wanted to implement, but couldn't do so due to the time limit that was alloted to this project.

 - [ ] Integrate Drive UI with the application
+- [ ] Add option for enabling client side processing to reduce load on middleware
+- [ ] Add E2E between client and middleware.
+- [ ] Create a mobile app for client side
+- [ ] Implement resumeable upload for file larger than 20MB.
 - [ ] Add options for cloud storage like dropbox,onedrive, nextcloud etc.
-- [x] Multiuser support. (feature branch)
+- [X] Multiuser support. (feature branch)

 ## Resources